Pelagicore/pelux.io/components.md

 ## Qt Auto Suite

-[Qt Automotive Suite](https://www.qt.io/qt-automotive-suite/) is part of the Qt project.
-There especially the [QtApplicationManager](https://doc.qt.io/QtApplicationManager/) is relevant and the [Neptune UI](http://code.qt.io/cgit/qt-apps/neptune-ui.git/) which is a open source sample UI to get you started.
+[Qt Automotive Suite](https://www.qt.io/qt-automotive-suite/) is part of the Qt Project.
+There especially the [QtApplicationManager](https://doc.qt.io/QtApplicationManager/) and the [QtIvi](https://doc.qt.io/QtIVI/index.html) framework are relevant, as well as the [Neptune UI](https://doc.qt.io/NeptuneUI/index.html) which is an open source sample UI to get you started.

 ## PELUX Yocto layers